thecodingmachine/tdbm/doc/advanced.md

 - limit (optionnal): The maximum number of objects returned.
 Together with the <code>from</code> parameter, this can be used to implement paging.

-The getXxxListByFilter method will return a TDBM_ObjectArray.
-A TDBM_ObjectArray is an array of XxxBean that does behave as a single XxxBean if the array has only one member.
-Refer to the documentation of TDBM_ObjectArray and TDBM_Object to learn more.
+The getXxxListByFilter method will return a TDBMObjectArray.
+A TDBMObjectArray is an array of XxxBean that does behave as a single XxxBean if the array has only one member.
+Refer to the documentation of TDBMObjectArray and TDBMObject to learn more.

 ###More about the filter bag